AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 Here comes Placeholders in the picture

 ## Placeholder Usages
 You now understand why we need it.
 To explain further...
 It's simple actually.
 Imagine placeholders as cards that you can use and these cards are given to you by [Starters](../starters/) or [Steps](../steps/)\
-For example, in [User say something](../starters/userText.md) page, you will find it saying that this Starter provides some placeholders, one of them is [`member`](../starters/userText.md#placeholders), and this placeholder contains the User who started the Sketch.
+For example, in [User Say Something](../starters/userText.md) page, you will find it saying that this Starter provides some placeholders, one of them is [`member`](../starters/userText.md#placeholders), and this placeholder refers to the User who triggered the start of the Sketch.
 BINGO!
-That's what we want
+That's the one we want

 So in the message content and any [Text](../inputs/text.md) input, you can use placeholder this way:
 ```